EshaHassan2005/SpendWiz--Personal-Expense-Tracker/README.md

 - **User Authentication:** Secure login and signup system for personalized tracking.
 - **Add Transactions:** Easily record income and expenses with categories, descriptions and dates.
+- **Delete Specific Transactions:** Option to delete individual transactions for better management.
 - **Smart Suggestions:** Get intelligent insights and suggestions to optimize your spending habits.
+- **Report Generation:** Generate and export monthly reports of your financial activities.
 - **Visual Summary:** View your spending trends at a glance.
 - **Delete Account Option:** Manage your account conveniently from the settings.
-- **Local Data Storage:** All your data is safely stored on your device using SQLite; no external server required.
+- **Local Data Storage:** All your data is safely stored on your device using SQLite (no external server required).

 ---